HedgeTrade aims to revolutionise social trading using blockchain technology, but is the platform’s HEDG token a worthy investment?

 - HitBTC: If you want to buy your HEDG with Ether then head on over to HitBTC, where you’ll find an easy-to-use interface and multiple coin support.

 It’s a good idea to withdraw your HEDG from the exchange as soon as you buy HedgeTrade tokens – it’s much safer to keep cryptocurrencies in a digital wallet than on an exchange.

 How to trade HEDG – step-by-step guide

-If you’re only interested in trading rather than buying and owning HEDG, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of HEDG will go up or down.
+If you’re only interested in trading rather than buying HEDG, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of HEDG will go up or down.

 Step 1.
 Find a broker

 Finding a HEDG broker is easy if you know where to find them and what you’re after.
 However, it’s well worth having a look around and doing some research before you commit to one as different crypto brokers will offer different perks and levels of support.